vwala/docs/content/influencer/how-do-i-earn-commission.md

 Sales commission is credited to you when:

 - A customer completes an order using your influencer link or;
-- A customer completes an order using your influencer discount code
+- A customer completes an order using your influencer code

 ### How does link tracking work?
-We use cookies, local storage and IP matching to track your influencer leads.
+We use cookies, local storage and IP matching to track your leads (people who click on your link).
 These trackers exist for 30 days and then expire.
 This is consistent with the majority of influencer marketing products on the market today.

 ### When someone clicks my link is my influencer code added to their cart?
-Yes, your influencer discount code is automatically added to the customers' cart when they click your influencer link.
+Yes, your influencer code is automatically added to the customers' cart when they click your influencer link.
 This approach simplifies their shopping experience and increases your conversion rate.

-### Does the customer receive a discount when using my influencer discount code?
+### Does the customer receive a discount when using my influencer code?
-Yes, the customer will receive a discount when they use your influencer discount code.
-The exact amount is set by the store.
-See `promotion policy` page of your dashboard for specific details.
+Usually, the customer will receive a discount when they use your influencer code.
+See the `policy` within your dashboard's `Codes & Links` section for more details.

 ## How is my commission calculated?

 In vwa.la each store will have one or more influencer promotions.
 These are like sales promotions but for influencers.
 Each promotion will define its own influencer commission policy.
-I.e. If you sell product X you get 15% commission on orders containing X. For every promotion that you join, you will be given a unique, personalised influencer link and discount code.
+I.e. If you sell product X you get 15% commission on orders containing X. For every promotion that you join, you will be given a unique, personalised influencer link and code.
 This allows us to track your promotion specific performance and ensure that you earn the correct commission.

 When an order is received, we correlate it to a specific promotion.
 We use the commission rules that the store has specified for that promotion to calculate your commission.
 Commissions are calculated on the pre-tax and shipping value of the order minus any customer discounts.
 If an order is refunded or changed, your commission will be re-calculated based on the new value.